pedestrian-dynamics-HM/vadere/README.md

 ## Release History

-0.1	initial release of the software as open source
+- 0.1 initial release of the software as open source
+- 0.2 stability and usability improved, additional pedestrian simulation models are supported

 ## Contributors